 If arbitration is requested, representatives of the Sheriff /County Board and the Union shall meet to select an arbitrator.
 If the parties are unable to agree on an arbitrator within the five (5) business days, either party may request the Federal Mediation and Conciliation Service ("FMCS")or the Illinois Labor Relations Board ("ILRB") to submit a list of seven (7) arbitrators.
 The party making such a request shall provide contemporaneous notice to the other party by providing them with a copy of the request.
 Within 45 days of receipt of the list of arbitrators the parties shall alternately strike the names of three (3) arbitrators, taking turns as to the first strike.
 The person whose name remains shall be the arbitrator, provided that either party, before striking any names, shall have the right to reject one (1) panel of arbitrators.
 Unless otherwise agreed in writing by the parties, in the event the parties fail to select an arbitrator within the time limit specified above either party may request that FMCS or the ILRB, as applicable, appoint one of the arbitrators from the list.
-The arbitrator shall be notified of his/her selection by a joint letter from the Sheriff and Union representatives and shall be notified of the issue where mutually agreed by the parties.
+The arbitrator shall be notified of his/her selection by a joint letter from the Sheriff and the Union, requesting that he/she set a time and place for the hearing, subject to the availability of the Sheriff and Union representatives and shall be notified of the issue where mutually agreed by the parties.